-(B) For the purposes of this rule "provider" means licensed child care center, type A child care providers, certified type B home child care providers (after January 1, 2014, licensed type B home child care providers), and border state child care providers who are licensed, certified or otherwise approved by the border state to provide child care services.
+(B) For the purposes of this rule "provider" means licensed child care centers, licensed type A home providers, licensed type B home providers, certified in-home aides, approved child day camps as defined by rule 5101:2-18-01 of the Administrative Code, programs licensed by the Ohio department of education and approved to provide child care pursuant to rule 5101:2-16-43 of the Administrative Code, and border state child care providers who are licensed, certified or otherwise approved by the border state to provide child care services.

-(D) The rate determined in paragraph (C) of this rule shall be used as the base rate to calculate any applicable additional payment amounts pursuant to paragraphs (I) to (L) of this rule.
+(D) The rate determined in paragraph (C) of this rule shall be used as the base rate to calculate any applicable additional payment amounts pursuant to paragraphs (K) to (O) of this rule.

-(E) The provider's publicly funded child care payment shall not include any child's copayment amount.
+(E) The provider's publicly funded child care payment shall not include:

 (1) A week is the seven-day period from twelve a.m.
 Sunday to fifty-nine minutes after eleven p.m.
 Saturday.
 Payment shall be made for the entire week.